Using Rhetoric In A Sentence

 • Personification: This involves giving human qualities to inanimate objects or abstract ideas.
 It can make writing more engaging and relatable.
 For instance: "The wind whispered secrets through the trees."

-• Rhetorical Question: This poses a question that doesn't require an answer, but is intended to provoke thought or emphasize a point.
+• Rhetorical Question: This poses a question that doesn't require an answer, but is intended to provoke thought or point out a point.
 For example: "Isn't it time we took action on climate change?"

 Integrating Rhetoric into Your Sentence Construction: Practical Examples